July 8 – August 16, 2024

 Academic-year Master of Public Health – Field of Study: Clinical Effectiveness

-These programs enable PCE graduates to take courses in a subsequent summer, during winter sessions, and take select online courses offered through the blended MPH in Epidemiology Program during the fall and spring semesters.
-Students in the academic year MPH Program may also take on-campus courses during the fall and spring semesters.
-This gives PCE graduates multiple degree and scheduling options with courses targeted towards clinical researchers.
-Summer-only and summer-focused degrees can be completed with two summers in residence at the School.
+These programs enable PCE graduates to take on-campus courses in subsequent summers or during winter sessions, and to take a limited number of online courses (if space is available) during the fall and spring semesters.
+Students in the academic-year MPH Program also are required to take on-campus courses during the fall and spring semesters.

 Harvard University is an equal opportunity employer.